Precision dermatology powered by synthetic biology

-Azitra is leveraging the microbiome to solve the challenges of skin disease and adverse skin conditions through three strategies:
+Azitra is leveraging microbial and protein engineering to solve the challenges of skin diseases through three strategies:

 To create novel products to treat skin disease and improve skin appearance, Azitra is harnessing the beneficial properties of skin commensals.
 Skin commensal bacteria offer many well-described and documented benefits that can potentially be harnessed to improve skin appearance for therapeutic applications.
 These commensal bacteria, including many strains of Staphylococcus epidermidis, have adapted to live with us and crosstalk with the human immune system to create homeostasis.
 In certain skin diseases or cases of dysbiosis, direct application of commensal bacteria like SE can treat dysbiosis or microbes associated with disease—as well as skin inflammation, tissue damage, or a weakened skin barrier.

 In 2020, Julia Oh’s lab reported that 1,482 unique strains of S. epidermidis were present on only five individuals.
 These strains had not only significant genetic diversity but also large phenotypic diversity.
 We believe this large inter-strain variation among S. epidermidis can be exploited.
 To that end, we collected samples from healthy volunteers to develop and characterize our own strain library of S. epidermidis that includes over 900 unique S. epidermidis strains with potential for therapeutic use.
 We have used this microbial library to screen against selected properties, including antimicrobial peptide secretion, S. aureus killing, antibiotic sensitivity, and other therapeutically relevant characteristics.
 We have also collected other species in our library that includes roughly 60 different skin commensal species that can also be screened for therapeutic purposes.

 Engineered microbes for microbial drug delivery